Ahmad138/SatRot/README.md

 - Can be used as a teaching aid for young students about satellite technologies
 - Telescope can be mounted on it and used to track a celestrial body in the sky
 - Tracking the ISS and the activities on-board becomes possible
+- When Starlink becomes fully operational, SatRot could be used to gain internet access anywhere in the world.

 # Who is SatRot for?
 **SatRot** is for anyone interested in the realm of satellite technology, telecommunications, amateur radio, application of raspberry pi.
 In short, anyone is free to join, use and participate in the SatRot project.